 - To what extent is this vision of your future work the product of internal versus the product of some external factor or someone else’s values?

 Now that the client has a vision of a desired future, we can help him or her move toward goal setting.

-Here is a different take on SMART Goals that assigns more importance to indicators of making progress and measuring progress against specific targets.
-These particular examples are geared toward teachers as they are planning improvements to student performance levels against standards.
+Setting SMART+R Goals offers a different take on SMART goals that assigns more importance to indicators of making progress and measuring progress against specific targets.

 Another way to track progress would be to use technology.
 Feedback tracking technologies have been designed to help address progress feedback.